 Dr William James, in his lectures: Varieties of Religious Experience (1902), described four qualities of mystical experiences.
 Dr. James said that: “These four characteristics are sufficient to mark out a group of states of consciousness peculiar enough to … be called the mystical group.”

-Hierarchy of Spiritual Experience
+Hierarchy of Spiritual development stages & spiritual experience

 The similarities and differences in spiritual experience across human cultures follow a predictable hierarchy.
 Spiritual evolution and development has many dimensions, and some important dimensions that can be readily recognized and assessed are Environment, Things, Actions, Beliefs, Values, Identity and Transcendence.
 These form a hierarchy of abstraction (suggested by Dr Gregory Bateson in Steps to an Ecology of Mind, 1976):